jimmyn123/just_another_game/json/trivia.md

   2) The Ronettes
   3) The Shirellas
   4) The Byrds

-  In Sgt.
-Pepper's Lonely Hearts Club Band, which Beatle is introduced as Billy Shears?
-  1) Ringo
-  2) Paul
-  3) John
-  4) George

   Which of these songs by Peter, Paul, and Mary wasn't a Bob Dylan cover?
   1) Leaving on a Jet Plane